Chaudharyali14/codespark/README.md

 ## Deployment

-The easiest way to deploy this application is to use [Vercel](https://vercel.com/), the creators of Next.js.
+The easiest way to deploy this application is to use [Vercel](https://vercel.com/), the creators of Next.js.# codespark